SenseStageTeam/sensestage_documentation/_sensestage-v1/getting-started-with-sense-stage/connecting-the-coordinator.md

 # Connecting the Coordinator

+Once you have installed the approrpriate FTDI drivers, you can connect the coordinator board and have it be recognized as a USB device by your computer.
+Before connecting your coordinator to your computer, make sure the XBee is seated properly on your interface board.
+On the Sparkfun XBee Explorer the angled side of the XBee should be pointing __away__ from the USB conenctor.

 ![](/img/coordinator-XBee-Explorer-Connected.jpg)
 *The coordinator node with the XBee seated in the correct direction on top*

+Connect the coordinator to your computer using a USB cable.
+You should see the red power light turn on.

 > Note!: The XBee radios are specially configured to behave as an end-point or a coordinator.
 If you purchased a Sense/Stage kit, these XBees are already configured for you.
 Just make sure you put the coordinator-configured XBee on your interface board!
 For more information on configuring XBees in a Sense/Stage network see the [guide on configuring XBees for use with Sense/Stage](/sensestage-v1/adding-new-minibees-to-a-network-with-xctu/).